ASUS ProArt Display vs LG UltraFine 5K

 Choose LG UltraFine 5K if…

-Best for Mac-based designers, photo editors, and video professionals requiring maximum resolution clarity.
+Best for video editors, colorists, and professionals requiring ultra-high resolution and seamless Mac/Thunderbolt integration.

 Frequently Asked Questions